Local Polynomial Estimation of Time-Varying Parameters in Nonlinear Models: Simulation study

 \section{Simulation study}

-In this section, we examine the finite-sample performances of our estimators.
-Throughout, we use the Epanechnikov kernel and all results are based on 500 simulated data sets.
-The performance of the estimators is evaluated using the mean absolute deviation error (MADE), $MADE:=\frac{1}{n}\sum_{t=1}^{n}\left|\hat{\theta}\left(t/n\right)-\theta\left(t/n\right)\right|$, as well as their bias, variance, and mean squared error.
+In this section, we examine the finite-sample performances of the local constant and local linear estimators.
+All reported results are based on 1000 simulated data sets.
+The over--all performance of the estimators is evaluated using the mean absolute deviation error (MADE), $MADE_{i}:=\frac{1 }{n}\sum_{t=1}^{n}\mathbb{E}\left[ |\hat{\theta}_{i}\left( t/n\right) -\theta _{i}\left( t/n\right) |\right] $, as well as their integrated bias, variance, and mean squared error.
+All results are based on the Epanechnikov kernel and with the bandwidth chosen using the cross-validation method proposed in \citet{richter}.